 That’s not how things work at a Monster press conference.
 Here’s what you’ll see at a Monster press conference.

-Noel Lee is talking constantly, listing the names of products, youth culture buzzwords, marketing buzzwords.
-But he stumbles over all of it; he’s enthusiastic and impenetrably confident, but there’s absolutely no organization in his presentation.
+Noel Lee talks constantly, listing the names of products, youth culture buzzwords, marketing buzzwords.
+He stumbles over all of it; he’s enthusiastic and impenetrably confident, but there’s absolutely no organization in his presentation.
 It’s impossible to tell which are the new products, which are new colors of old products, and which are old products that are mentioned for boasting purposes.
 Dubstep plays.
 There’s a slide of a pair of headphones with slightly triangular ear-padding.
 “What’s new in the shape of headphones, what’s new in the…shape of the triangle that we hope for…headphones,” says Lee.
 That is a verbatim quote.
-The presentation continues.
-Nobody stops him to ask what in the hell that means.
-A few minutes later, he yells "Give it up for the Monster Kids!" and a team of breakdancing children comes out on the stage.
-Lee grins at them, then at the audience.
-Photographers go nuts.
-I look around, confused, then write "what in the name of god is happening here" in my notes.
+Those ellipses don’t stand for other words that would make that sentence make sense.
+Those are just pauses, while Lee tries to think of the next word.
+The next word only sometimes continues the thought of the previous word.